Template for Inkscape

 Be sure to draw inside the template or the design may be incorrectly scaled from ours making system.

-You can design for laser cutting in one of three different material formats:
+You can draw for the laser cutting in one of five different material formats:

 181 x 181 mm